 - using spyware on your phone to track you

 - publishing intimate photos of you without your consent.

 Behaviour limiting your access to money.
 Warning signs might be:

 - not being able to have money of your own

-Harmful behaviour in a relationship of trust with an older person.
+Deliberate or unintentional harmful behaviour in a relationship of trust with an older person.
+It’s any violence or mistreatment that causes harm or distress to an older person.
 It could be: